Keto as a Way of Life

 On a whim, as I was tinkering with this recipe, I turned to an ingredient that offers a nice, savory note to the sauce, and lends a richness to the flavor that was a little surprising.

-Also known as brewer’s yeast, this is an inactive yeast that is normally used to add a slightly toasted, mildly cheesy flavor to a dish.
+Also known as brewer's yeast, this is an inactive yeast that is normally used to add a slightly toasted, mildly cheesy flavor to a recipe.

-A lot of people use this in salads.
+A lot of people use nutritional yeast in salads for texture and flavor.

-Used in this sauce, however, it rounds out the flavor, giving it depth and character while picking up some of the slack left by the absence of molasses.
+I use it in my Jack Daniels BBQ Sauce where it rounds out the flavor, giving it depth and character while picking up some of the slack left by the absence of the not so keto molasses.

 While the nutritional yeast got us pretty close, there was still something missing.
 There’s an almost bitter, or burnt flavor, to molasses; similar in nature to a strong cup of coffee….
 Or…. to chocolate!

-Using cocoa powder was less of a whim and more of a stroke of genius (if I do say so myself…. and I do!)
+Using cocoa powder (affiliate link) was less of a whim and more of a stroke of genius (if I do say so myself…. and I do!)

 In truth, the idea was inspired by a Mexican mole sauce.